adminspotter/cuddly-gl/doc/ui-pie_menu.md

 the `ui::widget` superclass, so the constructor of each subclass of the `ui::pie_menu` must also explicitly initialize the `ui::rect` and `ui::active`.

-## BUGS ##

-The inner radius is a compile-time definition, and not a settable parameter.

 ## RELATED ##